blazsolar/android-collapse-calendar-view/README.md

 CollapseCalendarView
 ====================

-CollapseCalendarView is opensource Android Library that allows developers to easily add calendar to their app.
+CollapseCalendarView is open source Android Library that allows developers to easily add calendar to their app.
 CollapseCalendarView can be toggled between month and week view.

 Example